gdm413229/swwmgz_m/ExtendedLore.md

 ### Harold Forx

-The owner of Forx Industries, a "self-made" millionaire who allegedly started his life as an orphan scavenging in junkyards and restoring old jet engines.
+The owner of Forx Industries, a "self-made" millionaire who started his life as an orphan scavenging in junkyards and restoring old jet engines.
 Always boasts about his successes and is overall a very arrogant and obnoxious man.

+One story that most will not forget, was that of his attempt to close down Andrew Foster's orphanage, where he was raised in, in order to build a new factory.
+A long legal battle ensued, but eventually nothing came of it.
+Then one day, enraged, he decided to take matters into his own hands and walked right through the doors, screaming for Foster's name.
+Seconds later, he came back out, in tears, and with a bright red hand mark across his face.
+The factory was never built, and the orphanage still stands to this day.

 ### Hermann E. Ischer